Who is this article for?

 - If there is more than one legal hold placed on a user (and the user's devices), only the file exclusions shared by both legal holds are applied.

-Existing legal holds migrated with upgrade to 6.x
+Existing legal holds migrated with upgrade to 6.x and later

 If you created a preservation policy with the default settings in version 5.x of the Legal Hold web app, the Remove deleted files setting is not applied properly.
 When you create a new preservation policy, the Remove deleted files setting indicates that it is set to Never.
 However, if you do not change the default frequency and version settings, the preservation immediately removes deleted files from the backup archive, which can result in data loss.